View electronic health record (eHR) only

 The eMR system must be connected to eHealth with fixed IP address or with registered security module called Encapsulated Linkage Security Application (ELSA) for connecting to eHealth.
 The user authentication takes place at both the eMR system and eHealth.
 Connection mode B allows integration between eHealth and the eMR system to a lesser degree, since the end-users are required to login to eHealth by a second factor credential.

 For connection mode CExpand

 The user workstations must be connected to eHealth with fixed IP address or ELSA.
 The user authentication process will only be performed at eHealth.
-Mode C users are required to login using login name and password and user-selected second factor authentication means (such as SMS One-Time Password or digital certificate).
+Mode C users are required to login using login name and password and user-selected second factor authentication means (such as SMS One-Time Password).
 During the initial phase, most solo practices may not have compatible eMR systems to connect to the sharing platform yet.
 They would access eHealth via mode C.

 Frequently asked questions

 Can I access eHealth using a computer notebook connected to internet when I am providing home care to patients?Expand

 Yes.
 You can access eHealth through your notebook computer installed with software package for safe access to eHealth.
 Due to security concerns, mobile devices, e.g. mobile phones or tablets, cannot access eHealth at present.
 You should observe relevant security guidelines in particular using eHealth outside ordinary clinical settings e.g. using a public network.